learn-co-students/dunder-mifflin-rails-review-dc-web-091619/README.md

 - An index page for Dogs
 - An index page for Employees
 - A page which displays a list of dogs that are up for adoption (ie. don't have an employee connected to them)
-- For each of the dogs up for adoptiom, we want to display a link -  'Adopt this dog' - which should take us to a form where we can select from a list of employees and associate that employee with that dog.
+- For each of the dogs up for adoption, we want to display a link -  'Adopt this dog' - which should take us to a form where we can select from a list of employees and associate that employee with that dog.